-In this captivating, skewed World War II drama from Nagisa Oshima, David Bowie regally embodies Celliers, a British officer interned by the Japanese as a POW.
-Rock star Ryuichi Sakamoto (who also composed this film’s hypnotic score) plays the camp commander, obsessed with the mysterious blond major, while Tom Conti is the British lieutenant colonel Lawrence, who tries to bridge the emotional and language divides between captor and prisoner.
-Also featuring actor-director Takeshi Kitano in his first dramatic role, Merry Christmas Mr. Lawrence is a multilayered, brutal, at times erotic tale of culture clash, and one of Oshima’s greatest successes. —The Criterion Collection
+David Bowie regally embodies Major Celliers, a British officer interned by the Japanese as a POW.
+The camp commander is obsessed with the mysterious blond stranger, while the British lieutenant colonel Lawrence tries to bridge the emotional and language divides between captor and prisoner…

 1983: Annus mirabilis for David Bowie.
 First Let's Dance, then this.
 The album is the greater achievement, sure, but how nice it is to have this visual record of the man, looking not unlike one of the "superhuman gods" that Col. Lawrence contends the Imperial Japanese long to become.
 In Captain Yanoi's strangled desire for Celliers Oshima reenacts the attraction/repulsion dynamic between post-Edo Japan and the West.

 David Bowie+Ruyichi Sakamoto+Takeshi 'Beat' Kitano; it's hard not to love this film.
 This is a strange and hypnotically beautiful work, and I'm not really sure what to make of it.
 It plays out like fragments of dreams that don't quite add up to a whole, but rather a shattered portrait.
 This was probably the best introduction to Oshima, as well.
 A bit overlong, but fascinating none the less.